panagiotis-bellias-it21871/reference-letters-system/README.md

 Ansible connects to the docker-vm through ssh and runs a playbook that it will define the sensitive parameters and will use docker-compose module to do docker-compose up the containers according to [docker-compose.yml](docker-compose.yml)

 So, to deploy our app we need a docker image updated.
-So we build the images according to [nonroot.Dockerfile](https://github.com/panagiotis-bellias-it21871/reference-letters-fastapi-server/blob/main/nonroot.Dockerfile) and [Dockerfile](https://github.com/panagiotis-bellias-it21871/reference-letters-vuejs-client/blob/master/Dockerfile), we are logging in Github Container Registry* and push the image there to be public available.
+So we build the images according to [nonroot.Dockerfile](https://github.com/panagiotis-bellias-it21871/reference-letters-fastapi-server/blob/main/nonroot.Dockerfile) and [Dockerfile](https://github.com/panagiotis-bellias-it21871/reference-letters-vuejs-client/blob/master/Dockerfile), we are logging in Github Container Registry (we will talk about it later) and push the image there to be public available.

 <a name="j-k8s"></a>
 ##### Kubernetes Deployment